 Have you ever had a client take it out of you?
-Angry stressed, and demanding clients can unintentionally torment health care providers even though it is not disserved.
-Whatever the client’s behaviour and the reason for it, there is a need for self-protection tools.
+Angry, stressed, and demanding clients can unintentionally torment health care providers even though it is not disserved.
+Whatever the client’s behavior and the reason, there is a need for self-protection tools.

 Let’s Start with Grounding

 Being grounded is having a solid connection with Mother Earth and being in touch with nature, allowing you to be fully present with what is happening (Koniver, L. (2020).

 Not being grounded can make you feel scattered, disconnected, lightheaded, tired, shaken, flighty, emotionally unstable, etc. So how would you describe your personal experience of not being grounded?
 And how do you handle it?

 We put together a few unique grounding techniques that you will hopefully find beneficial to help you remain grounded while massaging.

 Remember that not every tip works for each person.
 Try different techniques until you find the method that works best for you.

 1. Visualize light around you

 You are visualizing light around you or your client.
 The light of any color will give you the feeling of protection from any negative energy by creating a barrier between you and the client.
 Great practice during massage treatments.